KenkenGoda/CHAMPS/README.md

 # CHAMPS
-- This is repository for Kaggle competition.
+- This is a repository for Kaggle competition.
 - This is composed of three directories as below.

 ## `database`